-Performance Evaluation Program
+02.01 Performance Evaluation Program

-Verify the licensee has a PEP that is documented in procedures which describes how the licensee will demonstrate and assess the effectiveness of their onsite physical protection program and protective strategy through tactical response drills and FOF exercises.
-(CFR 73B.
-VI.C.3.(a))
+Verify the licensee has developed, implemented, or is prepared to implement a PEP that is documented in procedures which describes how the licensee will demonstrate and assess the effectiveness of their onsite physical protection program and protective strategy through tactical response drills and FOF exercises.
+(10 CFR Part 73, App.
+B, Sec.
+VI.C.3.(a) and (b))

 Specific Guidance

 For the inspection of this requirement, the inspector(s) should review the licensee’s physical security plans (PSPs), implementing procedures, and associated training documentation to verify that the licensee has established measures to implement and maintain a PEP that is documented and describes how the licensee will demonstrate and assess the effectiveness of its onsite physical protection program and protective strategy through tactical response drills and FOF exercises.
-The PEP shall be referenced in the site’s Training and Qualification Plan and include procedures for the conduct of tactical response drills and FOF exercises designed to demonstrate and assess the effectiveness of the licensee’s physical security program, protective strategy and contingency event response by all individuals with responsibilities for implementing the safeguards contingency plan.
+The PEP shall be referenced in the site’s Training and Qualification Plan and include procedures for the conduct of tactical response drills and FOF exercises designed to demonstrate and assess the effectiveness of the licensee’s physical security program, protective strategy, and contingency event response by all individuals with responsibilities for implementing the safeguards contingency plan.

 The inspector(s) should determine that the conduct of the exercise supports that the licensee is capable of implementing its PEP.
 If the inspector(s) determine that the exercise did not support the assessment and evaluation of the licensee’s protective strategy, the inspector(s) should determine what aspect of the licensee’s PEP was deficient.
 Some determining factors to consider: